Marsarah-dev/MarsarahTweaks/MarsarahTweaks/MarsarahTweaks_DescriptionT.md

 Blaxxun-bloop - for ServerSync

 ## <strong> 📜 Version History </strong>

+v1.1.2
+- Modified the way Progressionn Halt reads prefab names.
+This change is specifically targeting a previous incompatibility with Ventrure Location Reset mod where it was changing parts of prefab names after resetting dungeons.
+This patch makes these two mods compatible.
+- Added section: Halt Ocean Behind Elder.
+This provides an extra option for players and sever admins if they prefer Ocean resources to be available earlier.
+Ocean-tier items and food are equal to Mountain-tier items and food, which is why this option is disabled by default, but still available if wanted.
+- Rearranged config entries in the config file, which means that old configs will have extra unused config entries (those can be safely deleted)

 v1.1.1
 - Added Draugr Archers to Progression Halt (previous oversight)